Set Yourself Up For Failure

 You see, to protect us from all distractions, like seemingly without purpose shifting priorities, unreasonable requests from stakeholders who didn’t understand the importance of our work, and even gossip, Bellatrix had to become our communication gate.

 Of course, this communication reduction act was happening in both directions.
-The rest of the company was getting the reduced visibility of what we were up to as well.
+The rest of the company was also getting the reduced visibility of what we were up to.

 Trust is practically synonymous with transparency and predictability.
-It’s not difficult to see how reducing transparency leads to reduced trust.
+It’s not difficult to see how reducing transparency leads to decreased trust.

 Growth